springfeld7/SpaceShooter/README.md

-# SpaceShooter
+# SpaceShooter (for Android) by Thomas Springfeldt
-An Android Space Shooter created as part of a course (Game Development for Android 7.5hp, conducted by Ulf Benjaminssson).
+A Space Shooter created as part of a course (Game Development for Android 7.5hp, conducted by Ulf Benjaminssson).

 ---